 “I’ve done all I can to prepare them for the Grey House, but they still lack finesse.
 I think Leader would rather have - that he deserves - a pair with more natural talent.
 I’m sure even in your travels you’ve heard of the light-fingered Seller he has there and the trouble it’s caused in this area?”

-the recruiter snatched the young woman’s pail from her hand, spilling some herbs in the process. pulling her arm away, she tucked it hastily into her sweater.
-Eaton glimpsed her radiant blue eyes before she averted her gaze to the ground. she winced as the recruiter snarled: “barely half full.”
+The recruiter snatched the young woman’s pail from her, spilling some herbs in the process.
+Pulling her arms away, she tucked them hastily into her sweater.
+Eaton glimpsed her radiant blue eyes before she averted her gaze to the ground.
+She winced as the recruiter snarled: “Barely half full.”

 “I’ll be taking over your training,” said Eaton, and the young man looked stunned.

 The young woman recoiled as if Eaton had given her a bruise to join those he had seen on her beige skin before she had whisked her arms out of sight.
 Her brother’s shown vividly on his arms, the sleeves of his sweatshirt still rolled up from picking herbs.
 Eaton thought there might be one on his cheek, but it was hard to tell in the darkness.
 Their abuser, the recruiter, looked relieved.

 “Go get your things,” he said, gratefully, lighting another cigarette.
 “You’re with him now.”